i-am-shodan/USBArmyKnife/tools/README.md

 The agent is compiled, by default, into Windows native instructions.
 Cross compilation is not currently supported by dotnet so you'll need to run these steps on a Windows machine.

-1. Check out he code
+1. Check out the code
 2. Install [Dotnet 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 3. Open up a Terminal and run